openshift/ansible-service-broker/docs/service-bundle.md

 ``NO_PROXY``, ``http_proxy``, ``https_proxy``, and ``no_proxy``.

 No action is taken to apply proxy settings to pods that a service bundle creates.
-Each service bundle is repsonsible for configuring its provisioned resources to use a proxy as appropriate.
+Each service bundle is responsible for configuring its provisioned resources to use a proxy as appropriate.

 ### Service Account